VikashChoudhary-04/metasploit-workflow/README.md

 * Record what you actually observed.
 * Distinguish discovery from validation.
 * Treat failed attempts as information.
-* Document exact configurations when relevant.
+* Record exact configurations when relevant.
 * Stop when the objective is satisfied.
 * Clean up appropriately.
 * Know when another tool is more appropriate.

----

 ## Completion Standard